Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Reducing the cardinality of functional bases by finding polynomial relations

+Since we have already proven with the help of Proposition~\ref{prop:minimal_integrity_basis} that the invariants in Tab.~\ref{tab:example_monoclinic_integrity_basis} form a minimal integrity basis, the HS for this example merely represents a consistency check.
+On the other hand, if no minimal integrity basis were known from the literature, we would have to use the HS anyway to check whether the invariants actually form a minimal integrity basis.

-\paragraph{Molien series} The groups $\Group{C}_2$, $\Group{C}_{1h}$ and $\Group{C}_{2h}$ lead to the same MS in the present case, which is why the MS only has to be computed for one of the three.
+The groups $\Group{C}_2$, $\Group{C}_{1h}$ and $\Group{C}_{2h}$ lead to the same HS in the present case, which is why the HS only has to be computed for one of the three.
 We show the calculation using $\Group{C}_2$.
 This group is generated by $\rot{z}{\pi}$ and contains two group elements that hold one angle of $\pi$ and one angle of $0$, respectively.
-Hence, with Eqs.~\eqref{eq:molien_series}~and~\eqref{eq:molien_series_determinant}, the MS
+Hence, with Eqs.~\eqref{eq:molien_series}~and~\eqref{eq:molien_series_determinant}, the HS

 can be computed.
 After building the common denominator of Eq.~\eqref{eq:example_monoclinic_calc_molien_series},